HowToDoInJava

-This is maven default scope.
+This is Maven’s default scope.
 Dependencies with compile scope are needed to build, test, and run the project.
+Dependencies with compile scope are included during compile, test, and runtime phases.

-Scope compile is to be required in most of the cases to resolve the import statements into your java classes sourcecode.
+Scope compile is to be required in most cases to resolve the import statements into your Java class’s source code.

 <dependencies>